EGA-QMS

 Analysis using STA and QMS

-The picture shows the simultaneous thermogravimetry (TG) combined with differential scanning calorimetry (DSC) and mass spectroscopy (MS).
+The picture shows the simultaneous thermogravimetry (TG, upper dark blue curve) combined with differential scanning calorimetry (DSC, upper red curve) and mass spectroscopy (MS).
 The mass spectrometry allows the identification of the evolved gases from the material.
 Mass spectrometry shows peaks from H2O at low temperatures most probably from gypsum.
 The DSC peaks and the signal from mass spectrometer between ~300°C – 400°C indicates the decomposition of organic components.
 The peak of CO2 at ~800°C indicates the decomposition of CaCO3.
-At ~1300°C CaSO4 decompose (SO2 – Peak).
+At ~1300°C CaSO4 decomposes (SO2 – Peak).

 Well informed